lightningames/pylnbits/README.md

 # pylnbits

 An asyncio/aiohttp python library of methods for accessing [lnbits](https://github.com/lnbits/lnbits/) API or your own install.
-For use when building front end projects to lnbits extensions.
+For use when building front end or app layer projects with lnbits.

 Getting Started